-- Soy Sauce - This salty sauce brings it's familiar flavor that is amazing on anything you add the teriyaki to.
+- Soy Sauce - This salty sauce brings its familiar flavor that is amazing to anything you add the teriyaki to.

 - Orange Juice - Citrus adds balance to the sweet and salty blend.
 Try using freshly squeezed for the best flavor - hands down!

-- Water - Plain water will be used for both making the sauce and combining with the cornstarch to make a slurry.
+- Water - Plain water will be used to make the sauce and combine with the cornstarch to make a slurry.
 Be sure to use cold water when mixing with the cornstarch!

 - Light Brown Sugar - The rich molasses taste in this sweetener is delicious in marinades and sauces.

 - Rice Vinegar - Rice vinegar is for more than just sushi!
-This is one of my fave ingredients to add a splash more of!
+This is one of my favorite ingredients to add a splash more of!